-- 8.102.460.9 NMW COMPLIANCE REQUIREMENTS: Work program requirements apply to each benefit group member whether the benefit group is a two-parent or single-parent benefit group. - A. All participants are required to complete an assessment, individual responsibility plan (IRP), work participation agreement (WPA) and applicable work requirement rates. - B. Non-compliance with the NMW requirements: Participants who are in non-compliance with any of the NMW requirements are subject to conciliation and sanction as outlined at 8.102.620 NMAC.
+- 8.102.460.9 NMW COMPLIANCE REQUIREMENTS: Work program requirements apply to each adult and minor head of households benefit group member whether the benefit group is a two-parent or single-parent benefit group. - A. All adult and minor head of household participants are required to complete an assessment, individual responsibility plan (IRP), work participation agreement (WPA) and applicable work requirement hours. - B. Non-compliance with the NMW requirements: Participants who are in non-compliance with any of the NMW requirements are subject to conciliation and sanction as outlined at 8.102.620 NMAC.
+[8.102.460.9 NMAC Rp, 8.102.460.12 NMAC, 04/01/2012]